family

 Developed for Modem Media

-Over the years this work was used by professors, developers, and researchers.
 One such credit was "The Virus Intervention & Control Experiment" by Molini & Ruhl, (13th National Computer Security Conference, 1990) dealing with reducing the impact of PC Viruses at NASA's Johnson Space Center.
-Great to know my contribution had plenty of uses and amusing to discover segments of my writing quoted from the source code and credited.
+Great to know my contribution had plenty of applications and amusing to discover my source code credited and directly quoted.

 Assembler Language: Bresenham's algorithm for line drawing (1986)